Hells Bells (cave formations): Appearance and site

 The Hells Bells are found underwater at depths of 29–35 m and have the forms of conical, hollow protrusions with shapes resembling bells, lampshades, tongues, trumpets, or trunks that hang off a surface and widen downward like a cone or bell.
 They cover the entire surface area of the cave, including larger specimens and tree trunks; nested forms are also common, but there is always some separation to adjacent surfaces away from the attachment point.
 Their surface is covered with irregularities such as granules, knobs, nubs, protrusions, pustules, and swellings and sometimes by flowstone produced by exposure to air; they are generally not smooth.
 Some of these structures are "bubble trails"; these are channels or clefts carved into limestone by carbon dioxide bubbles.

 Hells Bells are usually elliptical or circular, with their lower surface strictly horizontal and usually with a lateral gap that gives them a horseshoe outline; this opening always faces the walls of the cave and in general the Bells tend to grow away from obstacles.
 The angle at which a Bell opens is usually the same over its entire length.
 They are large: their length can exceed 2 m and their width can reach 0.8 m, while their walls are up to 3 cm thick.
 The Bells that formed on tree trunks are smaller and have shapes resembling balconies or consoles.
 In cross-cuts, the Bells are layered, with white to yellow to brown layers that are formed in part by blade-like calcite crystals that can reach 1 cm length and in part by non-crystalline layers.
 Manganese oxide forms brown coats on some shallower specimens.

-Hells Bells are in the El Zapote sinkhole (cenote), a 54 m water-filled bottle- or hourglass-shaped cavern, more specifically in its 60–100 m wide cavern.
+Hells Bells were originally found in the El Zapote sinkhole (cenote), a 54 m water-filled bottle- or hourglass-shaped cavern, more specifically in its 60–100 m wide cavern.
 At the bottom of the cavern lies a debris mound; strong rain can sweep material into the sinkhole, including some submerged tree trunks that are up to 8 m long and leaves and other plant remains that cover the floor of the sinkhole.
 A shaft rises to the surface to the actual sinkhole and is about 8.7 × 10.8 m wide there, while the submerged cavern reaches a width of over 100 m; there is no detectable flow of water in the deeper cavern.
 Sinkholes such as El Zapote are common in the wider region and form through the collapse of caves.
+Similar bells have been found in other cenotes of the region, such as Xkolac, Maravilla and Tortugas.

 Their existence has been known to the local cave-diving community for a long time, and there is a visitor centre at El Zapote where a 1.8 m specimen taken from the cave floor is exhibited.
 The Hells Bells were researched by Wolfgang Stinnesbeck from the University of Heidelberg who was investigating caves for traces of human civilization and who authored the first academic work on them.